Selection sort algorithm Java

 Selection sort algorithm

-The algorithm is very inefficient for a large number of elements in the input, but it is often used in situations where there are relatively few elements in the input, most often in combination with other sorting algorithms.
+Selection sort is a simple data sorting algorithm that divides the input field into two parts: sorted and unsorted.
+It then repeatedly selects the smallest (largest) element from the unsorted part and moves it to the sorted part.
+The algorithm is very inefficient for large numbers of elements in the input, but it is often used in situations where there are relatively few elements in the input, usually in combination with other sorting algorithms.

-How selection sort algorithm works (step by step)?
+How selection sort works

 1. At the beginning of the algorithm, we assume that the first element (of the unsorted part) is the minimum (i.e., the smallest).